AboveLogic/GVSU-CIS350-TheTIA/README.md

 3. Pyrebase4
 4. firebase-auth
 ## Run Instructions
 Once all prerequisites have been met, you are ready to run the program.
 You can simply click run to beign the program.
 The first run will ask for a run configuration, and it is very important that the script section (which determines what will be run) is the main.py file.
-You should navigate to wherever you stored the repositor, go to the src, and select main.py.
+You should navigate to wherever you stored the repository, go to the src, and select main.py.
 After this, you are all set to run the application as you want.